ENJ1/aok/README.md

   - Your own username
   - Your own hostname

-You probably REALLY want to run the "patch" stuff!!!
+You probably REALLY want to run the "pre-config" stuff!!!
 The patch code get Arch Linux working nicely on the XE303C12.
 Everything else is just normal Arch Linux install stuff.